eaglesakura/flutter_monolith/monolith_localization/README.md

-A package that supports building localization resources on a module basis, which is not provided by Flutter's standard features.
+A package that supports module-level localization resource construction, which is not provided by Flutter's standard features.
-It provides a mechanism for each package to independently manage localization resources in large-scale Flutter projects.
+It provides a mechanism for large-scale Flutter projects where each package can independently manage localization resources.

 ## Features

-* **Module-Independent Localization**: Each package manages its own localization resources
+* **Module-independent Localization**: Each package manages its own localization resources
 * **Unified Language Management**: Consistent language settings across the entire project
-* **Automatic Code Generation**: Automatic generation of Dart code from ARB files
+* **Automatic Code Generation**: Automatic Dart code generation from ARB files
-* **Mixin Support**: Localization resource sharing functionality between packages
+* **Mixin Provision**: Localization resource sharing functionality between packages

 ## Getting started

-Configure the multi-language settings in the `localization` section of `monolith.yaml`.
+Describe multi-language settings in the `localization` section of `monolith.yaml`.
-You can manage application and package configurations separately.
+Application and package settings can be managed separately.

 ```yaml
 # monolith.yaml